 Catskills Road Cycling Routes

 Start your Greene County road cycling with a visit to Nick Bove, owner and operator of Windham Mountain Outfitters, found near the ski resort at the junction of South Street and 296.
 Hunter Mountain Outfitters in Tannersville followed a decade later.
-Look for a brown-haired guy in a short blue shirtsleeves—that's Bove.
+Look for the owner—that's Bove.
 No sign of him?
 He's likely out on two wheels, pedaling the renowned climbs and scenic rural byways of the Great Northern Catskills.

 "The sheer number of back roads gives us so much variety," says Nick Bove.
 "Every loop has so many variations, it seems like we have endless miles to explore."